 Social Structure of Nyishi Community

 Nyishis follow the clan-based system of family relations.
 They are divided into three clans majorly – Dopum, Dodum and Dollu.
 The family system is patriarchal and patrilocal.
 As in all patriarchal joint families, authority remains with the eldest member of the family.
-Lineage is tracked along paternal lines to the first ancestor (Father – Abotani) and 30-70 people of single ancestry live in a longhouse without partitions with separate fireplace for each connubial family i.e. the complete family stays under one roof, but each wife gets her own hearth.
+Lineage is tracked along paternal lines to the first ancestor (Father – Abotani) and 30-70 people of single ancestry live in a longhouse without partitions with a separate fireplace for each connubial family i.e. the complete family stays under one roof, but each wife gets her own hearth.

 Members of the clan are considered brothers and sisters and are known by their surnames.